dylandru/BaseballCV/README.md

 - `Glove_tracking.ipynb`: A notebook to get you started with our glove tracking model and extracting predictions.
 - `YOLO_PHC_detection_extraction.ipynb`: A notebook to get you started with our pitcher, hitter, catcher detection model along with utilizing these predictions.

+- `glove_framing_tracking.ipynb`: A notebook to get you started with our glove tracking model which also transposes the predictions to a 2D plane, while also extracting the predictions.

 ## Installation and Setup

 To get started with our datasets and models, follow these steps: